Satanic panic: Conspiracy theories

 In 1984, MacFarlane warned a congressional committee that children were being forced to engage in scatological behavior and watch bizarre rituals in which animals were being slaughtered.
 Shortly after, the United States Congress doubled its budget for child-protection programs.
 Psychiatrist Roland Summit delivered conferences in the wake of the McMartin trial and depicted the phenomenon as a conspiracy that involved anyone skeptical of the phenomenon.
 By 1986, social worker Carol Darling argued to a grand jury that the conspiracy reached the government.
 Her husband Brad Darling gave conference presentations about a Satanic conspiracy of great antiquity which he now believed was permeating American communities.

 In 1985, Patricia Pulling joined forces with psychiatrist Thomas Radecki, director of the National Coalition on Television Violence, to create B.A.D.D.
 (Bothered About Dungeons and Dragons).
 Pulling and B.A.D.D. saw role-playing games generally and Dungeons & Dragons specifically as Satanic cult recruitment tools, inducing youth to suicide, murder, and Satanic ritual abuse.
 Other alleged recruitment tools included heavy metal music, educators, child care centers, and television.
 This information was shared at policing and public awareness seminars on crime and the occult, sometimes by active police officers.
 None of these allegations held up in analysis or in court.
 In fact, analysis of youth suicide over the period in question found that players of role-playing games actually had a much lower rate of suicide than the average.

+Among the conspiracy theories alleged by the panic were that thousands of people a year were being killed by a network of Satanists, what one psychiatrist writing in a psychiatric journal called “a hidden holocaust”.